 Meanwhile, the palanquin bearers got ready to make a hasty retreat with Afzal.
 But Sambhaji Kavji struck the legs of the bearers in one stroke making them drop the palanquin and beheaded Afzal Khan.
 He brought the head of Afzal to Shivaji who along with Jiv Mahala started moving quickly to the fort.

-On reaching the fort safely, the cannon shots were fired and the bugles sounded which signalled the armies of Moropant, Trimbak, Netaji and Malvis to attack the Adil Shahi forces from all the sides.
-The soldiers reeling from the death of their general ran helter-skelter and a frightful battle ensued for six hours more of a desperate attempt to offer some resistance even though it was a foregone conclusion.
+On reaching the fort safely, the cannon shots were fired and the sound of the bugles were heard from the armies of Moropant, Trimbak, Netaji and Mavalis who commenced their attack on the Adil Shahi forces from all the sides.
+The soldiers reeling from the death of their general ran helter-skelter and a frightful battle ensued for six hours, more of a desperate attempt to offer some resistance even though it was a foregone conclusion.

 The Adil Shahis were decisively routed and Shivaji was seen as a great threat by all the invaders.
 Though the material gains were significant, the greatest accomplishment of this battle was the severed head of Afzal Khan that was laid down at the feet of Bhavani Devi at Tuljapur.